A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 \subsection{Experimental setup}

-An array of 16 mixed-feedback neurons was fabricated on a test chip in a \SI{180}{\nano\meter} CMOS X-FAB process.
+An array of 16 mixed-feedback neurons was fabricated on a test chip shared among different projects in a \SI{180}{\nano\meter} CMOS X-FAB process.
 An active area of \qtyproduct[product-units=single]{750x90}{\micro\meter\squared} was dedicated to this end.
 A micrograph of the fabricated chip is shown in \cref{fig:chip_photo}, highlighting the neuron array, control logic, and output.
-All neurons share a common set of 12 bias voltages, generated by an external \gls{dac} (an Analog Devices AD5674 12-bit, 16-channel \gls{dac}).
+All neurons share a common set of 12 bias voltages (for the 2 sigmoids and 3 \glspl{dpi}), generated by an external \gls{dac} (an Analog Devices AD5674 12-bit, 16-channel \acrfull{dac}).
 A single analog output is provided through a transmission gate multiplexer, controlled by on-chip shift registers.
 The transmission gates allow the connection of one of the three internal currents ($I_f$, $I_s$, or $I_u$) of one neuron at a time to an output buffer stage, injecting an amplified analog copy of the selected current directly to the output pad, ensuring a reliable off-chip readout of the \si{\pico\ampere} or \si{\nano\ampere} internal currents.

-The output current is converted into a voltage on the test \gls{pcb} (presented in \cref{fig:PCB}) using a precision operational amplifier in feedback ammeter configuration.
+The output current is converted into a voltage on the test \acrfull{pcb} shown in \cref{fig:PCB} using a precision operational amplifier in feedback ammeter configuration.
 This configuration allows to easily achieve different gains as required.
-After a second amplification stage using an inverting amplifier, the resulting voltage is measured by a digital oscilloscope (Digilent Analog Discovery 3, 14-bit resolution at up to \SI{125}{\mega\sample/\second}, \SI{30}{\mega\hertz} bandwidth) enabling a highly accurate acquisition of the neural traces.
-An Arduino Nano Every is mounted on the \gls{pcb} to configure the shift registers and the \gls{dac} and can optionally stream output data.
+After a second amplification stage using an inverting amplifier, the resulting voltage is measured by a digital oscilloscope (Digilent Analog Discovery 3, 14-bit resolution at up to \SI{125}{\mega\sample/\second}, \SI{30}{\mega\hertz} bandwidth), enabling a highly accurate acquisition of the neural traces.
+An Arduino Nano Every is mounted on the \gls{pcb} to configure the shift registers and the \gls{dac}, and can optionally stream output data.
 All results presented here were acquired using the oscilloscope for improved accuracy and flexibility.
 Unless otherwise stated, all measurements were performed at room temperature and at the nominal supply voltage of \SI{1.8}{\volt}.